icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 ## CoWorking

-CoWorking offices are awesome, but typically require a long term commitement, if you are looking for something more stable for a long term stay, look at http://coworkingmap.org/
+CoWorking offices are awesome, but typically require a long term commitment, if you are looking for something more stable for a long term stay, look at http://coworkingmap.org/

 ---------------------------------------------------------------
 ---------------------------------------------------------------